I make Apple Sauce Without the Added Sugar whenever I have a lot of apples on hand.

 The apples that you may want to use to make your sauce may vary as we all seem to have our own taste.
 What I usually like to do is use more than one variety of apple in my sauce to make the taste a bit more personable.

-If you ask an expert in making apple sauce, they will probably tell you to stick to certain varieties of apples for your sauce.
+If you ask an expert in making a similar recipe, they will probably tell you to stick to certain varieties of apples.

 Among the most popular varieties of apples that can be used for sauce, you may hear about any of these: